os-cau/cau-repl/README.md

     # a message like "REPL: Session Password auto-generated: XXXXXXXXXX" should be printed to the terminal
     # you may now login with any username and the password that was just printed
     ssh "ssh://localhost:8512"

+By default, cau-repl will store its state in the `cau-repl` directory, which it will create in the current working directory.

 #### Things to try